 Our DEI Commitment

 Our leadership and staff have unequivocally committed to advancing equity-focused admission practices that aim to reach and serve the needs of historically excluded students in the U.S. (and across the globe).
-This renewed commitment comes from the root of Fordham’s mission to recognize the dignity and uniqueness of each individual.
+This commitment comes from the root of Fordham’s mission to recognize the dignity and uniqueness of each individual.
 Our work is student-centered and we strive to care for the whole person (cura personalis).

 As a Jesuit institution in the heart of New York City, we constantly strive for more (the official Latin term is magis, another key Jesuit tenet).
 We are restless in our pursuit of igniting sparks of change within ourselves, our peers, and our communities.
 We are resilient when we inevitably fall short of our goals.
 We seek to be intentional, action-oriented, inclusive, and humble in our pursuit of dismantling barriers traditionally marginalized communities face.